Geography of Iran

-Geographically, the country of Iran is located in West Asia and the bodies of water the nation borders are the Caspian Sea, Persian Gulf (Persian Gulf), and Gulf of Oman.
-Topographically, it is predominantly located on the Iranian/Persian plateau.
+Geographically, the country of Iran is predominantly located on the Iranian plateau at the crossroads of West Asia and South Asia.
+Topographically, it borders the Caspian Sea, Persian Gulf, and Gulf of Oman.
 Its mountains have impacted both the political and the economic history of the country for several centuries.
 The mountains enclose several broad basins, on which major agricultural and urban settlements are located.
 Until the 20th century, when major highways and railroads were constructed through the mountains to connect the population centers, these basins tended to be relatively isolated from one another.